hl7au/au-fhir-base/input/pagecontent/generalguidance.md

   * [Base resource profiles](generalguidance.html#base-resource-profile-approach) (e.g. [AU Base Patient](StructureDefinition-au-patient.html), [AU Base MedicationStatement](StructureDefinition-au-medicationstatement.html))
   * [Generic use case profiles](generalguidance.html#generic-use-case-profile-approach) (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html)), where there is no existing IG project to undertake the work

-AU Base does not define actors (i.e. ActorDefinitions) or support requirements associated with actors (e.g. CapabilityStatements or apply Obligations).
+AU Base does not define actors (i.e. ActorDefinitions) or support requirements associated with actors (e.g. CapabilityStatements or Obligations).
 This IG does not prescribe the usage or support requirements for any particular use case.

 #### Extension Approach